Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ### Existing Features
 * Created with HTML5, CSS3, Bootstrap
 * It consists of 4 individual pages plus a price list as separate link page
-* Manual carousel for gallaries
+* Manual carousel for galleries
 * Modal for contact form

 ### Features Left To Implement